ahaoboy/bloaty-metafile/README.md

 For large applications, the dependency tree will be very deep, which will cause the generated JSON to be very large and contain too much useless information.
 You can use the --deep option to limit the maximum depth of the dependency.

+The default value of deep is 8, which is probably suitable for most programs.
+0 means no limit

 deep: 4, json: 6.7M
 ![llrt-deep-4](https://github.com/user-attachments/assets/2780c0ff-3a04-4aa3-946f-5c024347f1dd)

 deep: 8, json: 12M
 ![llrt-deep-8](https://github.com/user-attachments/assets/89a786ff-45e6-47b7-a931-edd59d1dff30)

+## windows

+bloaty: PE doesn't support this data source

+bloaty-metafile just converts the csv output by bloaty to json.
+You can generate csv files on other platforms with bloaty, and then convert them on windows.